 "I just wanna be somebody."We want to be noticed.
 We want to be admired.
 We want to be adored by others.
 Why?

-Because we are empty inside.
+Is this because we are empty inside?

 We want to feel like we are successful because we want to take refuge in being accepted and applauded by others.
 We have been told that if we are successful, then others will respect us and others will love us.
 So we chase our goals with the assumption they will bring us satisfaction.
 But they don't.